 "Town, theatre on climate kick" Times Herald-Record - 08.11.13

 "Collaboration in the Forecast" the570.com - August 2013

 Support for THE WEATHER PROJECT

-The Weather Project is supported in part by an Our Town award for creative place-making from the National Endowment for the Arts, by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, and by local businesses including The Corner and Jeffrey McMahon, Inc.
+The Weather Project is supported in part by an Our Town award for creative place-making from the National Endowment for the Arts, by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, by Sullivan Renaissance, and by local businesses including The Corner and Jeffrey McMahon, Inc.

 Follow @naclweather Tweet